 You may be wondering, what difference could 12-bit over 10-bit possibly make?
-Well, 12-bit colour depth gives access to over 68 billion colours, compared to just 1 billion with 10-bit.
-This means the colours you see from Dolby Vision films and on compatible TVs are going to be far more accurate and as the director intended.
+Well, 12-bit colour depth gives access to over 68 billion colours, compared to 1 billion with 10-bit.
+This means the colours you see from Dolby Vision films and on compatible TVs are supposed to be far more accurate and as the director intended.

-Brightness is another key factor in determining the success of HDR content.
-The Ultra HD Premium specification says HDR TVs must reach a minimum of 1,000 nits peak brightness, which many of the current crop of HDR TVs can do.
-Many of the new 2017 TVs from all the major manufacturers can achieve 1,500 to 2,000 nits, but Dolby Vision content is mastered for 10,000 nits peak brightness.
+Brightness is another key factor in HDR content.
+The Ultra HD Premium specification says HDR TVs must attain a minimum of 1,000 nits of peak brightness, which many of the current crop of HDR TVs can do.
+Nits is the measurement of brightness used for displays.

-What TVs support Dolby Vision?
+What manufacturers support Dolby Vision?

 In order to watch Dolby Vision content, you need to have the right equipment.
-The benefit of Dolby Vision TVs is that they can support HDR10 as well, but HDR10 TVs can't do Dolby Vision, so if you want the best of both worlds, Dolby Vision is the way to go.
+The benefit of Dolby Vision TVs is that they can support HDR10/10+ as well, but HDR10 TVs can't do Dolby Vision, so if you want the best of both worlds, Dolby Vision is the way to go.

 What about Dolby Vision on mobile devices?

 Let's not ignore mobile HDR in this equation.
-With the launch of the LG G6, Dolby Vision got its first mobile device too.
+With the launch of the LG G6, Dolby Vision got its first mobile device and since then many others have jumped on board.
 Since the launch of the G6, several other mobile devices have been released that support Dolby Vision.

 What Dolby Vision content can I watch?

 We've already mentioned how Dolby Vision Blu-ray discs are coming this year, but what if you don't want to invest in physical media, what are your options?
-Thankfully, Netflix and Amazon both have a range of Dolby Vision content available to stream.
-However Amazon's Dolby Vision content is only supported in the US for now.
+Thankfully, Netflix and Amazon both have a range of Dolby Vision content available to stream - although Netflix has significantly more.

-You'll be able to tell if a TV show or movie supports Dolby Vision from a tag that appears next to the star rating.
+You can tell if a TV show or movie supports Dolby Vision from a tag that appears next to the star rating.